KETO LOW-CARB ROAST BEEF SPICE RUB (HEART HEALTHY)

 As a food writer aiming to please my guests when entertaining, I’ve always advocated for cattle finished on corn because this method provides the beef with more marbling, and therefore fatter, and therefore more flavor.
 And my adage has always been, “Where there’s no fat, there’s no flavor.”

-I’ve embraced and implemented grass-fed beef into our diet.
 My naturopathic doc, who also happens to be a medical doc, Dr. Mordy Levy (Toronto, Canada) advocates the consumption of organic, grass-fed beef on occasion and in moderation.
 Every country has its own ideas and regulations about cattle feeding.
 I was told by this organic farmer that in Canada we have no organization advocating for organic, grass-fed cattle.

 In the United States, cattle grazed on grass for the first six months to a year of their lives, but then are finished at a feedlot.
 The cattle spend anywhere from 60 to 200 days at the feedlot where they are fed a concentrated combination of corn, soy, grains, supplements, as well as hormones and antibiotics.
 Those in this industry may refer to this as a ‘balanced ration for optimum weight.’